 Hollyhock Mallow (Malva alcea)

-This is another plant I am loath to call aggressive, because I love it so much.
-Hollyhock mallow are perfect plants for cottage gardens.
+This is another plant many gardeners refuse to think of as aggressive because they love it so much.
+Hollyhock mallows are perfect plants for cottage gardens.
 They bloom profusely and self-seed with abandon.
 Many of the newer varieties do not seed as freely as older types and may not become a nuisance.
-Just be sure you love it, before you find out how it does in your garden.
+Just be sure you love it before you find out how it does in your garden.
 USDA Hardiness Zones 4 - 8.

 07 of 10